-From September 2020 the school will be organised in to three classes as follows:
+The school is organised in to three classes as follows:

 The children are taken on educational visits out of school.
 We also like to provide an opportunity for each class to stay or camp away from home for a few days in the Spring/Summer Term.
 We work closely with other small schools.
 The schools involved are:

 High Expectations, High Achievements

 The broad and balanced curriculum will stimulate your child to acquire knowledge and develop individual skills.

 Children’s achievements are celebrated and everyone enjoys success and praise regularly during their time in school.
 We encourage children to become independent and confident in both their work and social development.

 The children are taught by their own class teacher in mixed age classes.
 The staffing complement for each class is a fully qualified teacher and at least one trained teaching assistant.

 The class teacher will get to know your child very well and will be pleased to involve you in their life at school.
 Children make progress at their own rates and in their own ways.
 It is important to value them as individuals and to provide learning opportunities that will build on their strengths and overcome their weaknesses.